- We know that all the matter around us is not pure.

 Example: Oxygen, Sulphur, Iron etc.

-- However, if a substance is composed of two or more different kinds of particles combined together in fixed proportion by weight, then the substance is also regarded as pure substance.
+- However, if a substance is composed of two or more different kinds of particles combined together in a fixed proportion by weight, then the substance is also regarded as a pure substance.

 Example: Sodium chloride is a pure substance because it has a fixed number of sodium and chloride ions, combined together in a fixed proportion by weight.

 Similarly, magnesium oxide (MgO), carbon dioxide (CO2), copper sulphate (CuSO4) etc. are pure substances.

 - It does not imply to all homogeneous substances.

 Example: A common salt solution in water is a homogeneous solution.

 Yet it cannot be called a pure substance, as it is made of two different substances i.e. Salt and Water.

 Mixtures or Impure Substance